 The Open Direct System uses a single domestic water heater for space heating and domestic hot water, eliminating the need for a boiler.
 The low operating temperatures of radiant heating allow the use of state-of-the-art “condensing” domestic water heaters which are 95 percent efficient.
 The summertime cooling feature is free and actually lowers the costs of heating domestic hot water (see diagram).

-The Open Direct System is extremely simple and simplicity costs less.
+Our Open Direct System is extremely simple and simplicity costs less.
 Consider, for example, a 2,500 sq. ft. house with two zones.
-The cost for underfloor materials, pumps and controls is approximately $4,300.
-Add to this the price of high-efficiency Polaris water heater (no boiler is needed) and the cost totals $7,500, an unbeatable price for a high-quality system.
+Underfloor materials, pumps and controls will cost you approximately $4,300.
+Add a high-efficiency Polaris water heater (no boiler is needed) and the cost totals $7,500, an unbeatable price for a high-quality system.

-Besides keeping initial costs low, this translates into greater reliability.
+Besides keeping initial costs low, a simpler system translates into greater reliability.

 Major components are all made of stainless steel or polyethylene plastic and should last a lifetime.
-And our components are backed by exceptionally strong warranties.
+Additionally, our components are backed by exceptionally strong warranties.

-This type of system can be designed to use solar energy initially or can be converted to solar at any time.
+This type of system can be designed to use solar energy initially or it can be converted to solar at any time.
 If you want to make warm water for radiant heating or domestic hot water, solar thermal panels will be more efficient and lower in cost.

 Click here to see how the open direct system can make use of solar energy.